 A Short History of Construction Daily Reports

-Why Daily Reporting in Construction is So Important
+Why Daily Reports in Construction are So Important

 Sometimes jobs aren’t as straightforward as they would appear in the contract.
 There could be a delay because of weather, more people might be needed, the materials might not be correct, or any number of events that would change the work done compared to the contract.
-Daily reporting in construction is an easy way to explain these shifts in a timeline and other contractual plans.
+Daily reports in construction are an easy way to explain these shifts in a timeline and other contractual plans.

 The construction daily report is a record of performance.
 It can answer questions about why there are delays.
 But it also is a record of how many workers were on a site, what they did, what materials were used and more.
 This benefits subcontractors as well as stakeholders.
-Because daily reporting leaves a record of what happened, it’s easier for subcontractors to assure payment.
+Because daily reports leave a record of what happened, it’s easier for subcontractors to assure payment.
 In court, a construction daily report is a record of the job day by day.
-Daily reporting helps subcontractors prove billing to general contractors and construction managers.
+Daily reports help subcontractors prove billing to general contractors and construction managers.
 If more people were on the site than expected, a daily report can help subcontractors prove it.